Angie Boissevain

-Angie Boissevain is a Sōtō Zen roshi leading the Floating Zendo in San Jose, California.
+Angie Boissevain is a Sōtō Zen priest leading the Floating Zendo in San Jose, California.
 A Dharma heir of Vanja Palmers, for many years she was director and then teacher of Jikoji in the Santa Cruz Mountains.
-Today (2012) she leads meditation retreats in California.
+As of 2012, she leads meditation retreats in California.

 Biography

 Angie Boissevain was first introduced to meditation while in a Midwestern college when she attended a small Quaker meeting house on campus.
 She married while still in college, had her first child just after graduation, and moved with this family to San Francisco, California (Boissevain- Paula Jones).
 Soon afterwards, on a weekend excursion in the Santa Lucia Mountains in Big Sur, she and her husband stumbled upon Tassajara Zen Mountain Center.
 The couple arrived just after the center had completed its first winter sesshin and had opened to the public for the summer guest season in 1968.
 They stayed that weekend and heard a talk by Shunryu Suzuki and were introduced to the practice of zazen.
 They continued to return to Tassajara for weekends every year until one summer a student told her that the Zen Master, Kobun Chino Otogawa, was teaching within three miles of her home.
 After a few hesitant months, she found her way to Haiku Zendo in Los Altos where Kobun had replaced the ailing Suzuki Roshi as teacher.
 She became Kobun's student.

 Her husband traveled frequently, so it took some effort to attend to both home (raising 3 sons) and practice.
 Because sesshins were held in a youth hostel close to her home, she could see the children to their school bus, slip off to sit sesshin, and pick them up when the bus returned in the afternoon.
 When she received the precepts in 1971, Kobun gave her the name Enji (Boissevain-Wendy Graham).
 In those early days Kobun encouraged his students to marry, have children, and to live “everyday” lives as secret Bodhisattvas.
 In his words: “If you think people at home are not practicing while you are at sesshin, you are making a mistake”.